-1. Erosion of Community life and Destruction of Cultural Heritage the minerals are found are populated area with dense forest cover.
+1. Erosion of Community life and Destruction of Cultural Heritage

+The total forest cover of Sundargarh is 40.4 per cent of the district's total area.
+This forest plays an important part in the lives of the tribes living in the Sundargarh District, being a tribal dominated area.
+It having rich reserve of minerals, is one of the leading producers of iron and coal in the state.
+However, the area in which the minerals are found are populated area with dense forest cover.
 Hence, mining of these minerals is leading to forest cover loss and loss of cultural heritage in these regions.
 Due to initiation of mining, other industrial projects related to mining, there have also been started infrastructural development such as highways, residential areas, office buildings, etc. leading to more deforestation in adjacent areas.
-According to reports in 2924.14 Acres of land have been notified to be acquired by MCL of villages under Tumulia Panchayat, for mining purpose.
-Developmental projects such as mining activities are supposed to be crucial for the economic development of the nation by bringing about growth in GDP and increasing per capita income.
+According to reports in 2924.14 Acres of land have been notified to be acquired by MCL of villages under Tumulia Panchayat, for mining purpose.65 Developmental projects such as mining activities are supposed to be crucial for the economic development of the nation by bringing about growth in GDP66 and increasing per capita income67.
 These kind projects are supposed to be enhancing the employment opportunity of the region of their establishment, facilitate educational development and provide health care facilities.
 But on the contrary, the coal-mining activities in Sundargarh District are retarding the development process.
 People are losing their land and livelihood as their house and agricultural land are being occupied by MCL.
 We can also see the cultural impact of the coal mining activities, which is huge.
 The forest is being destroyed in mass scale, impacting the environment as well as the tribal population depended upon the forest.